Search the Whole Web to quickly find what you're looking for:

 When I started I thought it would be a quick 80 pages but in fact it is rather more than that.

 Even then, some of the chapters, notably that on Yin and Yang, had to be quartered.
-The omitted material might become the basis for other books.

 My page on the subject on this site gets a good many visitors, and people seem to think it's well explained there.